Syedhussain2/Python-Sample-Application/README.md

 # Challenges
 ## **NGINX**

-1. Our first challenge was having to include all the necessary unit and integration tests for Nginx and the proxy port functionality.
+1. Our first challenge was having to include all the necessary unit and integration tests for Nginx and the proxy port functionality, to ensure that things were working as expected.

 2. Another challenge was actually being able to see evidence of the proxy port working correctly in the browser.
-To do this, we had to temporarily bring NodeJS into the cookbook, which also meant that further tests were required.
+To do this, we had to temporarily bring Node.js into the cookbook, which also meant that further tests were required.

 3. Finally, it was a challenge trying to make the proxy port work without any errors.
 The main error/mistake we made was using 'http://development.local' in the proxy.conf file instead of 'http://localhost'.
 This made it impossible to vagrant up because Nginx did not recognise development.local yet, as it had not completed the mapping of development.local to 192.168.10.100 (which is done in the Vagrantfile).